-All students enrolling at Bangalow Public School have to submit an Application for Enrolment form, these can be completed electronically via the school website, enrolment tab, to be completed by a parent or guardian.
-Students transferring from another public school in NSW will have their enrolment information transferred electronically, however the Application for Enrolment form will need to be updated and signed, ID documents sighted and the enrolment approved by the principal.
+All students enrolling at Bangalow Public School must submit an Application for Enrolment form.
+These can be completed electronically via the school website's Enrolment tab; to be completed by a parent or guardian.
+Students transferring from another public school in NSW will have their enrolment information transferred electronically, however the Application for Enrolment form will need to be updated and signed, ID documents and evidence of residential address sighted and the enrolment approved by the principal.